-This course introduces students to the marine and terrestrial ecosystems of Bocas del Toro and the challenges presented by a growing reliance on tourism for economic development.
-Students assess the impact of tourism on the natural environment, including cultural, economic, and political dimensions.
-Students gain an understanding of the challenges of developing environmental policies that effectively conserve the region’s natural resources while providing economic sustainability for local communities.
+This course introduces students to the study of tourism via a historical and ecological understanding of Bocas del Toro.
+Students examine the challenges presented by a growing reliance on tourism for livelihoods and economic development.
+Students assess the impact of tourism on the natural environment within the context of the larger cultural, economic, and political dimensions.
+They learn about the complexities of creating environmental policies that both conserve the region's natural resources and support livelihoods and economic sustainability for local communities.

+This course emphasizes the human dimensions of tourism.
 Students become familiar with the biodiversity of the islands, paying particular attention to the natural elements that attract tourists to the region.
-Trekking on land through farms, forests, and rangeland, and snorkeling in the clear waters of the archipelago exposes students to a variety of tropical habitats—coral reefs, mangroves, and lowland rainforest—and fauna, from poison dart frogs to howler monkeys, sloths, and bottlenose dolphins.
-Students visit popular tourist destinations, observe tourist activities, and learn to use various assessment techniques to measure and analyze potential correlations between tourism practices and ecosystem function.
+Walking through farms and forests and snorkeling in the clear waters of the archipelago, students see a variety of tropical habitats—coral reefs, mangroves, lowland rainforest—and fauna including poison dart frogs, howler monkeys, sloths, and bottlenose dolphins.
+They also visit popular tourist destinations, observe tourist activities, and learn to use various assessment techniques to measure tourism practices and tourism impacts on ecosystem function.